eduncan911/eduncan911.github.io/source/_posts/2014-07-02-why-i-fight-to-keep-mkv-as-my-media.markdown

 Think about a standard DVD or Blu-ray movie: You have multiple audio tracks including multiple commentaries that makes you want to watch the movie over and over again (I recall watching *Alien (1979)* multiple times with Sigourney Weaver's commentary, *Aliens (1986)* is even funnier with Bill Paxton's commentary).
 Sometimes there are alternative endings to choose from before you start your movie.
 Other times, you may need foreign subtitles for the parts in another language; or, those foreign subtitles are translated incorrectly, and you'd rather turn them off and interrupt them yourself.

-And there in-lies the problem with a single layer of video and audio in the above mentioned formats: you can only have 1 and only 1.
+And there in-lies the problem with a single layer of video and audio in the above mentioned formats: whatever is selected at the time of encoding (English, Japanese subtitles, H264 video stream), is merged into a single layer - unable to be manipulated, turned off, or changed.

-Personally, I like the freedom to choose...
+I prefer freedom...

 ## It's all about the Matroska Layers

-At the very heart of the Matroska container (aka, file format) is its "layer" approach which gives it the power to encapsulate as many video, audio and subtitle tracks to your heart's content - all in their RAW format that unmolested by "encoders" that have to remix them into a single stream in the other formats.
+At the very heart of the Matroska container (aka, file format) is its "layer" approach which gives it the power to encapsulate as many video, audio and subtitle tracks to your heart's content - all in their RAW format, unmolested by "encoders" that have to remix them into a single stream in the other formats.

 Want all 5 audio commentaries for *Alien (1979)*, including the two separate Ridley Scott and Sigourney Weaver tracks?
 No problem, the MKV container allows you to store as many audio tracks as you like.

 Want the alternative cut and ending to *The Abyss (1989)* in where the aliens are actually here for a different reason (I won't spoil it here)?
 No problem with MKVs.

-An MKV file can do this because it essentially is just a *wrapper* around your raw binary streams (or rips) of H264 video and AAC audio, and the subtitle text file(s).
+An MKV file can do this because it essentially is just a *wrapper* around your raw binary streams (or rips) of H264 video, AAC or FLAC audio, and the subtitle text file(s).
 DVDs and Blu-rays store these streams separately - it is how you can switch audio tracks or alternative endings.
 It is only natural that you take these raw streams from these disks, and wrap them in a container of sorts (MKV) to have them all at your fingertips to switch video, audio and languages with a click of the button.

 Welcome to Matroska.

-## Multiple Audio Tracks

-## Alternative Endings

-## Video angles (multiple video streams)
+## Example: Multiple Camera Angles (multiple video streams)

-One of my favorite DVDs is my (*Peter Gabriel's - Growing Up Live (2003)*)[http://www.amazon.com/Peter-Gabriel-Growing-Up-Live/dp/B0000DZ3H4?tag=eduncan911-20], a live recording in Milan of us Growing Up Tour in 2003.
+One of my favorite DVDs is my [*Peter Gabriel's - Growing Up Live (2003)*](http://www.amazon.com/Peter-Gabriel-Growing-Up-Live/dp/B0000DZ3H4?tag=eduncan911-20), a live recording in Milan of his *Growing Up Tour* in 2003.

 What's interesting about this DVD (I really wish they would release a blu-ray) is that it has interactive camera angles during multiple titles.
 You are able to "switch videos streams" to a different camera angles.
 Pretty cool.